scandum/quadsort/README.md

 perform other kinds of algorithmic gymnastics.
 Instead we keep it simple and check in-order runs at a later stage.

-One last optimization is to write the quad swap in such a way that we can perform a simple check to see if the entire array was in reverse order, if so, the sort is finished.
-If not, we know the array has been turned into a series of ordered blocks of 4 elements.
+The next optimization is to write the quad swap in such a way that we can perform a simple check to see if the entire array was in reverse order, if so, the sort is finished.

+One final optimization, reverse order handling is only beneficial on runs longer than 4 elements.
+When no reverse order run is detected the next 4 elements are merged with the first 4 elements.

+At the end of the loop the array has been turned into a series of ordered blocks of 8 elements.

 Parity merge
 ------------
-The parity merge is a boundless merge used to turn blocks of 4 elements into blocks of 16 elements.
+The parity merge is a boundless merge used to turn blocks of 8 elements into blocks of 32 elements.
 While it lacks adaptive properties it can be fully unrolled.
 Performance wise it's slightly faster than insertion sort.

 It takes advantage of the fact that if you have two n length arrays, you can